 - basement and tunnel waterproofing and joint sealants

-DCG is providing the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
+DCG provided the foundations, retaining walls, columns, sheer walls, SOG, post tension structural decks and amenity deck.
 There is a total of 15,000 CY’s, 811 tons of rebar and 165,000 pounds of post tension cable in the 105,000 square feet of structural deck.
 Project commenced Winter of 2016 and Donley’s portion was completed in the Fall of 2017.

 Donley’s Concrete Group has begun work on a 9.8-million-dollar project with over 15,000 cyds of concrete.
 The project will be working for a joint venture team consisting of TA Loving and Barnhill.
 The finished student union will measure 209,000 sq. ft. and include a 700-space parking deck adjacent to the union.
 The concrete portion of this project consist of pile caps, foundation walls and elevated cast in place decks.